Bay Middleton

 Captain William George Middleton (16 April 1846 – 9 April 1892) was a noted British horseman, officer of the Royal Lancers, and equerry to Lord Spencer, Lord Lieutenant of Ireland.
 He was described as "one of the best riders to hounds that ever lived, an amusing dare-devil and very good company."

-His nickname "Bay" was either a reference to his reddish-brown hair, or derived from the name of the winner of The Derby winner in 1836.
+His nickname "Bay" was either a reference to his reddish-brown hair, or derived from the name of the winner of The Derby in 1836.

 Biography

 Early life

 William George Middleton was born at Barony, Glasgow, Lanarkshire, Scotland, the son of George Middleton and Mary Margaret Hamilton.
 He was born into a Scottish family with sporting traditions.
 He attended the Glasgow Academy.
 The family having moved to London, he was privately tutored at Wimbledon.

 Career

 Middleton was gazetted to the 12th Lancers in 1865, and stationed in Cahir in County Tipperary.
 He rode his first Winning Race in 1867 at Cork Park.
 He joined the Lord Lieutenant's staff as an aide-de-camp in 1870, where he was based at the Viceregal Lodge in Dublin, was promoted to captain and left services.
 Middleton was one of the best and most popular riders in the United Kingdom.
 He repeatedly rode the winners over the stiffest steeplechase courses, including the Punchestown (Ireland) Grand National.
 Besides being distinguished as a horseman, he was a good cricketer, belonging to the Jockey Cricket Club.